SamX23/ideas/README.md

   The web may contain many interactive multimedia such as button for hijaiyah, surah, serve colorful images and so on.

   Would be using next js and firebase, but I think the website may be slower.
 So I may need a web page for seo and a web app for the fun part.

+- Indonesian Chess website

+  Blog page, App page (app and profile)
+  Techstack will be using react, material ui.

+- Formulir Web App

+  As I see many huge company is using airtable - https://try.airtable.com/forms to create very useful and customizable form.
+Slip in my mind to create one for Indonesian people only.
+Hmm might be interesting.